patching...

 Birthday: Dec.
 24

 I lived in Germany for two years and in Georgia for one.
-I have two beautiful boys, ages 8 and 6 and have been married for 17 years.
+I have two beautiful boys, who are ages 13 and 10.

 My Beliefs